-(An aside: I did some pretty ugly covers starting off with an old computer and no good software in helping out WMG Publishing.
+(An aside: I did some pretty ugly covers starting off with an old computer and no good software in helping out WMG Publishing get started.
 It takes time to learn.
 Take the time if you plan on doing more than a few books and collections per year.)

-Or if you are going to hire everything done, do you have that kind of up-front money?
-(Welcome to being a publisher.
+Upfront money.
+Yes, I said that.
+Welcome to being a publisher.
 Traditional publishers can spend a lot of money on your book before they ever earn a penny.
 You are now a publisher, not a writer.
 Expect up-front costs, but extreme caution on scams.
-Check with other writers and warning sites before signing up with any “publisher help” site.)
+Check with other writers and warning sites before signing up with any “publisher help” site.

 How much inventory do you have or will you have in the next five years?